Xilinx/SDAccel_Examples/getting_started/basic/vmul_vadd/README.md

 For questions and to get help on this project or your own projects, visit the [SDAccel Forums][].

+To execute this example using the SDAccel GUI, follow the setup instructions in [SDAccel GUI README][]

 ## 8. LICENSE AND CONTRIBUTING TO THE REPOSITORY
 The source for this project is licensed under the [3-Clause BSD License][]